Roll20/roll20-api-scripts/ItsATrap_theme_DnD3.5/README.md

 # It's A Trap! - D&D 3.5 theme

+_v3.1 Updates:_
+* Traps now support touch attacks.
+Set this by setting the 'Attack Vs' property to 'Touch AC'.

 This is a D&D 3.5 trap theme built to support Diana P.'s 3.5 Edition character sheet.

 ## Help